Dave's Travel Pages

 3. Temple of Zeus

-I think this adds to the ambience of the place, and gives an indication as to how the columns were erected.
-You can also take some great pictures from here with the Acropolis in the background.
+You can take some great pictures from here with the Acropolis in the background.

 4. Ancient Cemetery of Kerameikos

-This is one of the most under-rated sites in Athens.
+This is an under-rated sites in Athens.
 Often ignored by visitors on a tight schedule, it is perhaps one of the key surviving areas dating back from the classical period.

 The cemetery itself was used for many years, and artefacts found in the tombs have helped cast a light onto life in ancient Athens.
 The archaeological complex also has sections of the city wall, which helps to give an idea of what the city looked like many years ago.

 If you have time, pay it a visit!
-You can find out more about it here – Cemetery and Museum of Kerameikos.
+You can read about Kerameikos site and museum here – Cemetery and Museum of Kerameikos.

 Archaeological Museum of Kerameikos.
 The complex has some walls surviving from ancient Athens